-For more information, you may review the 2016 Watershed Sanitary Survey update, which are available at our main office in Oak View.
-CA.
+For more information, you may review the 2013 Source Water Assessment for each groundwater well serving the OWS.
+For the CMWD sources. the Watershed Sanitary Survey 2016 update, and the 2002 Mira Monte Well Drinking Water Source Assessment are also available available our main office in Oak View, CA, at 1055 Ventura Avenue.

-Lake Casitas is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines, and recreation.
+The CMWD Lake Casitas source is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines, and recreation.
 There have been no contaminants detected in the water supply.
-However, the lake is still vulnerable to activities located near this major source
+However, the lake is still vulnerable to activities located near this major source of our drinking water.
+The potential sources of contaminants include private sewage disposal systems; livestock and wildlife grazing; limited pesticide and herbicide use; activities in the surrounding recreation area; unauthorized dumping; limited growth of new homes or urban areas; traffic accidents; and spills.

-The 2002 Drinking Water Source Assessment for the Mira Monte Well is also available to the public at our office.
-This well is considered to be most vulnerable to the use of fertilizers and animal grazing, which raise nitrate levels in the water.
+The CMWD Mira Monte well is considered to be most vulnerable to the use of fertilizers and animal grazing, which raise nitrate levels in the water.
 In addition, the Mira Monte Well may be vulnerable to activities associated with an urban environment.
 However, these activities have not resulted in contamination of the well.